-Veteran’s Day: A Day to Honor Those Who Served
+Veterans Day: A Day to Honor Those Who Served

 What began as a day to honor the survivors of WWI became a day for all veterans.

-By: Kelli Ballard | November 11, 2019 | 418 Words
+By: GenZ Staff | November 10, 2021 | 583 Words

 The Allied forces had been pushing back the Germans.
 Americans were able to send in fresh troops, so Germany was outmatched and started to crumble.
 The outcome of the war seemed clear.
 Even though the U.S. could invade Germany, it would cost too much and everyone was tired of the war.
-And the Germans understood their weaknesses and knew they would not be able to prevent being conquered.
+The Germans understood their weaknesses and knew they would not be able to win.

 One year later, President Woodrow Wilson proclaimed November 11 as Armistice Day.
 In 1926, it became a permanent legal holiday.
 Great Britain, France, Australia, and Canada also celebrate this day on or near this date: Canada has Remembrance Day, while Britain has Remembrance Sunday (the second Sunday of November).